 In fact, it is these situations that positive diversity results, or diversity dividends, come about.
 Scott E. Page, a University of Michigan professor in complex systems and political science argues that “when solving problems, diversity may matter as much, or even more than, individual ability.”

-With this in mind, diversity initiatives need to go beyond quotas and broad policies.
+With these in mind, it’s clear diversity initiatives need to go beyond quotas and broad policies.

 “Good intentions are not enough.
-Leaders have to see the value in the process, but research tells us we can’t re-educate, but re-design processes,” Simon says.
+Leaders have to see the value in the process, but research tells us we can’t re-educate.”
+Simon says.

 “Creating a new norm is fundamentally important to the ways we change our behaviours.”